To care for the UCC clergy and churches in Michigan.

 Find Zoom Links on the Conference Calendar

-The Environment is Your Backyard – by Lillian Daniel Michigan Conference Minister
+From a High Speed Train in Germany – by Lillian Daniel Michigan Conference Minister

 READ FULL Conference Minister Message